 When meatballs are cooked, add tomato soup and mix well.
 Bring to the boil and turn off the heat.

-Ladle this soup into warm bowls, place 2-3 meatballs in the middle of the plate and full tablespoon of carrot flowers on top.
+Ladle this soup into warm bowls, place 2-3 meatballs in the middle of the plate and a full tablespoon of carrot flowers on top.
 Sprinkle with Parmesan Cheese and garnish with parsley.
 Serve hot with favorite bread.

 Have a delicious lunch!